Victorious-Life-Church/victorious-life/index.md

 </div>

 ### Weekly services and Events
+Sunday morning Worship 10am
+The Bible on current topics Sunday evenings 5pm
 Sunday Evening Prayer Service 6pm

-2024 Is the year of equiping, The Scripture we heard was "Romans 11:36"
+2025 Is the year of growth, The Scripture we heard was "Psalms 33:4"